PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 11:41:27
+Last updated: 2024-04-06 11:42:00
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky